binick/binick.github.io/content/posts/sqlserver-efcore-json/index.md

 title: SQL Server, EF Core, JSON 👀
 date: 2020-10-22
 author: Nicola Biancolini
-description: Sometimes we are forced to work with JSON stored on table columns, it will have happened to you too!
-In this post, I want to show you how to work with that using EntityFramework Core.
+description: Sometimes we are forced to work with JSON, it will have happened to you too!
+In this post, I want to show you how to work with that using EF Core.
 keywords:
   - efcore
   - sql server